jamie0walton/angmscada/docs/Development.md

 # Development Environment

-This project initially started in Debian, when I started the open source version I did the initial work up to this point in Windows.
-At a certain point the lack of systemd become a compelling factor and I switched back.
+Run on Debian.
+Use VSCode (on windows) using Remote SSH connection.

 ## Debian
 ### Setup

-Started with a headless Debian 12 with ssh and apache2 added (and git and git-docs).
+Started with a headless Debian 12 with ssh, apache2, git and git-docs.
 During install also:

 ```bash